h12chan/SetupEnv/Networking/index.md

 | Layer 3 | Network Layer | IP | Datagram | IP Address |

 The network layer use router devices to communicate inbetween different networks.
 The routers use the Internet Protocol (IP) to route packets across networks - it is central to the Internet.
 The Internet is the most famous collection of networks connected together by routers.

+IP addresses are 32 bit numbers in 4 octets - dotted decimal notation.
+Each octet can represent numbers from 0 to 255, represented by 8 bits.
+IP addresses belong to networks, and not the devices that connects to these networks.
+IP addresses can by dynamic or static.
+Dynamic IP addresses are assigned by a Dynamic Host Configuration Protocol (DHCP) automatically whereas static IPs are configured manually.

+The packet at the Network layer is called an IP datagram.
+It is separated into the IP Header and Payload.
+The entire IP datagram is enclosed in the payload of the data-link layer Ethernet frame.
+And the transport layer TCP or UDP segment is entirely enclosed in the payload of the IP datagram.
+Finally, the application layer protocol's message is enclosed in the payload of the TCP segment.

+Address Resolution Protocol (ARP) is used to discover the hardware address of a node with a certain IP address.
+Common network devices contain an ARP table which is a list of IP addresses and the MAC address associated with it.
+When discovery of a MAC address is required, an ARP broadcast is sent over the local network in which it awaits for an ARP response with the MAC address.
+ARP table expires a short amount of time to ensure current updates of the network.

 ## Layer 4 - Transport Layer